ontio-cyano/integration-docs/en/WalletDocking-wallet-open-DApp_en.md

 ### Invoke a smart contract
-- 1 DApp requests for invoking smart contracts（[DApp requests invoking a smart contract](#dapp-requests-invoking-a-smart-contract)）
+1. DApp requests for invoking smart contracts（[DApp requests invoking a smart contract](#dapp-requests-invoking-a-smart-contract)）
-- 2 Wallet builds a transaction and user signs it
+2. Wallet builds a transaction and user signs it
-- 3 Wallet pre-executes the transaction（[Pre-execute transaction](#pre-execute-transaction)）
+3. Wallet pre-executes the transaction（[Pre-execute transaction](#pre-execute-transaction)）
-- 4 Wallet sends transaction
+4. Wallet sends transaction
-- 5 Wallet returns the transaction hash（[Wallet responds to contract request](#wallet-responds-to-contract-request)）
+5. Wallet returns the transaction hash（[Wallet responds to contract request](#wallet-responds-to-contract-request)）

-## The docking process for wallet and DApp
+## Docking process

 ### Prerequisite
 Before using it，you need to contact [the Ontology cooperation](https://info.ont.io/cooperation/en)